 - A total of 389 provincial, district and commune councilors (129 women – 33%) have been engaging and they now play active roles in the process of integrating CCA into local planning and execution of CCA priorities.
-To date, 79 out of 89 target communes have fully integrated climate change adaptation and gender into its plans and programs, leveraging the results from the vulnerability reduction assessment (VRA) exercises in each commune.
-As a result, 8 DIPs and 63 CIPs have included their specific budget for adaptation actions.
+To date, vulnerability reduction assessment (VRA) has been completed in all target communes, confirming 100% of target communes in10 target districts.

 - Technical capacity of agricultural extension officers and livelihood service providers have been enhanced for climate-resilient livelihood to provide support to the local communities through a series of capacity building workshops on beneficiary selection and resilient agriculture extension packages.
-As a result, a total of 115 extension officers, service provider staff, and Sub-National Administration staff (34 women—30%) are able to facilitate and provide technical support to project beneficiaries.
+As a result, a total of 115 extension officers, service provider staff, and sub-national administration officials (34 women—30%) are playing their crucial parts to facilitate and provide technical support to project beneficiaries.

 - Up to 6,745 households (74% women) have been mobilized and engaged in resilient livelihood activities.
 They have benefited from group ongoing saving scheme, small-scale resilient water infrastructures and livelihood improvement activities including home garden, animal (chick, duck and frog) raising activities.